-Former University of Idaho player Kiel (pronounced Kyle) McDonald has taken over as coach of running backs for the Eagles.
-He will also assume the role as video coordinator.
+Former University of Idaho player Kiel (pronounced Kyle) McDonald enters his fourth season as coach of running backs for the Eagles.
+He also handles the role of video coordinator.

 Prior to that, McDonald was an intern working with the secondary in 2010 for the San Francisco 49ers, and was defensive backs coach and strength coach that same year for San Jose City College.
 He also previously worked as strength coach at Marshall Performance and Fitness in San Jose.

 After playing the 2005 season for EWU’s fellow Big Sky Conference member Sacramento State, McDonald played as a cornerback for Erickson in the 2006 season at Idaho.
 He had 31 tackles (two for loss), one interception and five passes broken up as Idaho finished 4-8.

 While at Sacramento State, he played in 10 games in the 2005 season.
 A Big Sky All-Academic selection, McDonald finished his junior season at Sac State with 17 tackles, one interception and four passes broken up before graduating with honors (Cum Laude) in the spring of 2006.

 He also played at Sacramento City College, earning honorable mention All-NorCal Conference honors as a sophomore.
 He graduated from Thomas B. Doherty HS in Colorado Springs, Colo., in 2001, lettering in football, hockey, baseball and track.
 He was a first team all-league selection in track as a senior, with a time of 10.6 in the 100 meters.

 McDonald was born on April 22, 1983.